chitraz/Optimal_Control_via_Dynamic_Programming/README.md

-# Optimal Control via Dynamic Programing
+# Optimal Control via Dynamic Programming

 A C++ implementation that solves the recursive Bellman quation for constrained, non-linear, discrete-time, finite-horizon optimal control problems of the form:
 <br />